Last updated on August 10th, 2022 at 12:48 am

 This article explains how option expiration dates work.
 While these contracts can be lucrative, options are much more complicated to trade than shares of a stock.

 If you don’t understand option expiry, you’ll likely lose much of the money you spend on them.
-To see the most popular books on option investing just click here.

 When Options Expire